thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 **Declaring 'provided configuration types'**

-For all configuration `types` provided by the external device, the plugin sends an MQTT message to C8Y.
+For all configuration `types` provided by the child-device, the plugin sends an MQTT message to C8Y.
 Thereby all `types` will be combined in one single message as below:
   - topic: `c8y/s/us/<childid>`
   - payload: `119,<type 1>,<type 2>,<type 3>,...`<br/>
     Example: `119,foo.conf,bar.conf`